DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Shrine maiden took a seat on big leaf that was laying out.

 "Heaven lord has changed.
-Once such calm and strong person, who illuminated the path for foreign gods like a sun..."
+Once such calm and strong person, who illuminated the path for sidhes like a sun..."

 "Elves are no longer necessary to him?"

 "The same about dwarves and fairies.
 We are beneath angels."

-Foreign gods were consisting of four races.
+Sidhes were consisting of four races.
 And everything went wrong once Heaven Lord Alfreyja suddenly declared that they are not equals, but beneath angels.

 "Of course it was unacceptable.